-Of course, supporting student success is not always easy.
+Of course, supporting student success can be challenging.
 Bridging the gap between school and home can be fraught with challenges and can impact student achievement.
-Getting in touch with parents who speak a different language, for instance, can be nearly impossible without the proper infrastructure or translation services in place.
+For instance, getting in touch with parents who speak a different language can be nearly impossible without the proper infrastructure or translation services in place.

 Studies also show that parental involvement positively affects grade point averages, and a lack of parent participation in the learning process can be detrimental.
-What’s more, students may have access to technology at school that they just can’t get at home, which can be a barrier to academic achievement.
+Moreover, students may have access to technology at school that they just can’t get at home, which can be a barrier to academic achievement.

 Taken a step further, one might argue that student success relies on many different relationships to support growth.
 From educators to school personnel, to families, to others in the community, there must be a firm commitment to student success from all sides to drive home everything taught in the classroom.

-The 2016-2017 school year was a transition year for the implementation of the federal education law originally passed as the Elementary and Secondary Education Act (ESEA) of 1965.
-The No Child Left Behind Act of 2001 transitioned to the Every Student Succeeds Act (ESSA), which was signed into law on December 10, 2015.
-In SY2017-2018, districts began implementing the ESSA-related changes, which include requirements to support student success initiatives with students and parents.
+The 2016-2017 school year was a transition year for implementing the federal education law initially passed as the Elementary and Secondary Education Act (ESEA) of 1965.
+The No Child Left Behind Act of 2001 transitioned to the Every Student Succeeds Act (ESSA), signed into law on December 10, 2015.
+In SY2017-2018, districts began implementing ESSA-related changes, which include requirements to support student success initiatives with students and parents.

 Below, we’ll discuss four important ways to promote better student success and bridge the gap between school and home—including laying the groundwork of core values, implementing effective communications strategies, and promoting at-home learning opportunities whenever possible.